-Ownership rights over trucks matter because contracts are incomplete with respect to trucks' schedules.
-In particular, shippers and carriers do not write fully contingent contracts with respect to trucks' schedules because the relevant contingencies are costly to identify ex ante and verify ex post.
-To see this, consider one class of scheduling decisions: how long a truck should wait at the loading dock to be loaded.
-A fully contingent contract would stipulate how long trucks should wait as a function of all relevant states of the world, including especially those factors affecting the benefits of delay and individual trucks' opportunity cost.
+trucks should wait as a function of all relevant states of the world, including especially those factors affecting the benefits of delay and individual trucks' opportunity cost.
 Many of these factors are known only to shippers and/or carriers and are difficult to verify by outsiders.
 It is thus prohibitively costly to make contracts contingent on them.
-Schedulesetting is therefore a residual right of control that is, by definition, held by the truck's owner.8
+Schedule-setting is therefore a residual right of control that is, by definition, held by the truck's owner.

 The contractual incompleteness surrounding truck scheduling leads to the main consequence of the allocation of ownership rights.
 In private carriage, shippers own trucks: if they want to alter trucks' schedules in ways that do not violate existing agreements, they can do so.
 They can unilaterally require that a truck picking up or delivering goods wait, for example.
-In forhire carriage, shippers do not own trucks.
+In for-hire carriage, carriers own trucks.
 If shippers want to change trucks' schedules, they must negotiate this with carriers.

 The possibility that schedules will have to be renegotiated leads to familiar sorts of transactions costs in for-hire carriage.
-Both parties have an incentive to improve their bargaining position, and thus engage in rent-seeking behavior.9 For shippers, this takes the form of identifying other carriers who could serve them on short notice; for carriers, this takes the form of identifying other local shippers with similar demands-finding substitute hauls.
+Both parties have an incentive to improve their bargaining position, and thus engage in rent-seeking behavior.
+For shippers, this takes the form of identifying other carriers who could serve them on short notice; for carriers, this takes the form of identifying other local shippers with similar demands - finding substitute hauls.
 Exploring back-up plans expends real resources, and is costly.
 In private carriage, by contrast, disputes may arise between shippers and their private fleets' dispatchers (or shippers and brokers), but identifying other ways to use trucks does not improve dispatchers' or brokers' bargaining position because they cannot threaten to use trucks for other hauls.
 Neither private fleet dispatchers nor brokers have incentives to identify substitute hauls for rent-seeking purposes.